cryotools/matilda/matilda_v0.3/README.md

 - datetime
 - hydroeval
 - HydroErr
+- Plotly

 The MATILDA package and dependencies can be installed to your local machine by using pip or a comparable package manager.
 You can either install the package by using the link to this repository:
 ```
 pip install -e 'git+https://github.com/cryotools/matilda.git/#egg=matilda&subdirectory=matilda_v0.3'
 ```
-...or clone this repository to you local machine, navigate to the matilda_v0.3 directory and use:
+...or clone this repository to you local machine, navigate to the matilda_v0.2 directory and use:
 ```
 pip install .
 ```